 A Answers (3)

-Basir Tareen, Urology, answeredNo.
+Basir Tareen, MD, Urology, answeredNo.
 It's possible that a rectal exam can raise suspicion of an abnormal finding, but only a biopsy can confirm the diagnosis of prostate cancer.

 Just prior to the colonoscopy, after you have been sedated, the gastroenterologist performs a rectal examination, just like the one your regular doctor does in the office.
 Sometimes, we are able to feel any irregularity in the prostate, but the colonoscopy itself cannot detect prostate cancer.
 Your primary doctor will obtain blood tests for prostate cancer screening.Helpful?
 1 person found this helpful.